Searching for Elusive Dark Sectors with Terrestrial and Celestial Observations: Examples of Elusive Dark Sectors

 \subsection{5D Randall-Sundrum Dark sector}

 Finally, let us discuss a 5-dimensional example of dark sector that is dual to a strongly-coupled 4-dimensional theory.
-Consider a Randall-Sundrum theory~\cite{Randall:1999ee} with the full SM sector localized on the UV brane and only gravity propagating in the bulk and on the IR brane.
+Consider a Randall-Sundrum theory~\cite{Randall:1999ee} where the full SM sector is localized on the UV brane and the only fields propagating in the bulk and on the IR brane are gravity and the fields required to stabilize the extra dimension, such as a Goldberger-Wise scalar~\cite{Goldberger:1999uk} or a gauge field~\cite{Garriga:2002vf}.
 We add the following boundary action on the UV brane:

 The first term, with $M_0 \sim \MPl$, sets the strength of the gravitational interaction at low energy, so that one can assume $\Luv \sim M_5, k \ll \MPl$, where $M_5$ and $k$ are respectively the 5-dimensional Planck mass and the AdS curvature.
-The UV brane gives an effective description of the dynamics at energies smaller than $\Luv$, and in fact the model can be thought of as the low-energy effective limit of a multi-brane RS theory~\cite{Agashe:2016rle}.
+The UV brane gives an effective description of the dynamics at energies larger than $\Luv$, and in fact the model can be thought of as the low-energy effective limit of a multi-brane RS theory~\cite{Agashe:2016rle}.
 The dynamics in the bulk and on the IR brane, dual to the 4D CFT, play the role of the dark sector.
 The second term of Eq.~(\ref{eq:UVbraneaction}) induces a dim-8 portal interaction between the SM and the CFT in the dual theory,